OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ###### Actions

 ***Morningstar***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 13 (2d8 + 4) bludgeoning damage.

-# Chapter ##: Creatures

-This appendix contains statistics for various animals, vermin, and other critters.
-The stat blocks are organized alphabetically by creature name.